My first question will be about the start of this project. How did it all begin?

 Jacques Pion, a fellow Dalam Agency photographer, encouraged me to start making this book happen.
 He made me realise that I was ready.
 Even though I do plan to return to photograph during the festival in the future, I have so much material and, after five years, the timing does seem right to make a book.

 I turned to Kristina D’Agostin, for advice and she suggested that they publish the book.
 I was delighted.
-Carnet d’Art has been so instrumental in the development of this project.
-We have worked together for a number of years and we understand each other.
+Carnet d’Art has been instrumental in the development of this project.
+We have worked together for several years and we understand each other.
 It’s a perfect fit and I saw no reason to look any further.

 « The non-official photography is much more fun and more revealing and interesting »